vlinderco/vlinderco.github.io/consultancy.md

   - Developed Parenting Support exercises for parents of children / young people involved with Youth Offending Teams
   - Childhood Development resources for parents of children aged 5 - 12 years and in adolescence
   - Supported a team of Children Centre outreach workers to produce and deliver bespoke interactive workshops to parents of under 5s
-  - Attendance at Roundtable discussions in regard to youth offending and serious youth violence
-  - Involvement in national commissioning projects

   - [Tightrope Tool][tightrope] for engaging young people in positively recognising resilience and managing volatility